wallaby-rails/wallaby-rails/docs/authorizer.md

 end
 ```

-## model_class
+## .model_class

-According to Wallaby's [Authorizer Naming Convention](convention.md#authorizer), if a custom authorizer can not reflect the assication to the correct model, for example, as `Admin::ProductAuthorizer` to `Product`, it is required to specify the model class in the authorizer as below:
+According to Wallaby's [Authorizer Naming Convention](convention.md#authorizer), if a custom authorizer cannot reflect the association to the correct model, for example, as `Admin::ProductAuthorizer` to `Product`, it is required to specify the model class in the authorizer as below:

 ```ruby
 # app/authorizers/admin/product_authorizer.rb